Liriel-Felix/Liriel-Felix/README.md

 ## About Me

-Hello!
-I'm Liriel, a technology student passionate about creating intuitive digital experiences through Front-End Development and UI/UX Design.
+Technology student passionate about creating intuitive digital experiences through Front-End Development and UI/UX Design.
 I'm currently contributing to the **NATAL Study** - a scientific research project for longitudinal monitoring of cardiovascular events and falls in elderly people (80+), where I work on enhancing the project's website and digital platforms, focusing on feature updates and usability improvements.

 I have experience developing interfaces using Figma and building responsive applications with HTML, CSS, and JavaScript.
 I'm currently studying React to enhance my front-end skills and exploring Data Science with Python.
 I'm always seeking new challenges that combine design thinking with practical programming solutions.